Are you one of those mummy bloggers who know that you need SEO but you don’t know enough about it?

 Keyword Research Service

-After 10 years experience in blogging and SEO I have developed a custom Keyword Research Service for bloggers.
+After 10 years of experience in blogging and SEO, I have developed a custom Keyword Research Service for bloggers.
 It will save you a lot of time and frustration when it comes to finding keywords.

 What’s Included In The Keyword Pack?

 Are you unsure that this package is suitable for your requirements?
 Maybe you need to understand what’s included for that low price of $27 a month.

 You’ll receive 1 x keyword pack every 2 weeks and here is what is included in each pack.

 - 5-7 secondary keywords

 - A summary of what your blog post should be written about